Kudaes/DInvoke_rs/README.md

 # DInvoke_rs

 Rust port of [Dinvoke](https://github.com/TheWover/DInvoke).
 DInvoke_rs may be used for many purposes such as PE parsing, dynamic exported functions resolution, dynamically loading PE plugins at runtime, API hooks evasion and more.
-This project is meant to be used as a template (just add your own Rust code on top of it) or as a nested crate that can be imported on your own project (remove the src package and compile it as a lib).
+This project is meant to be used as a template (just add your own Rust code on top of it) or as a nested crate that can be imported on your own project.

 Features:
 * Dynamically resolve and invoke undocumented Windows APIs from Rust.